-During the year ended March 31, 2021, the Company reclassified \$21,220 (2020 - \$66,748) from share-based payment reserve to deficit with respect to options that were cancelled during the year.
+During the year ended March 31, 2022 the Company reclassified \$39,900 (2021 - \$21,220) from share-based payment reserve to deficit with respect to options that were cancelled during the period.

 9. RELATED PARTY TRANSACTIONS

 Key management personnel are the Directors and Executive Officers of the Company.
 Key management personnel, or their related parties, may hold positions in other entities that result in them having control or significant influence over the financial or operating policies of those entities.
 The amounts paid by the Company for the services provided by related parties have been determined by negotiation among the parties and are reviewed and approved by the Company's Board.
 These transactions are in the normal course of operations and are measured at their exchange amount, which is the amount agreed upon by the transacting parties.